 \section{Characterisation in the plane}

 In this section we give a proof of Theorem~\ref{thm:main}, a characterisation of generic global rigidity in the $\ell_p$-plane.
-In view of Theorem~\ref{thm:COV_test} and Theorem~\ref{thm:necessity}, what remains for Theorem~\ref{thm:main} is to prove the necessrity sufficiency part. \begin{theorem} Let $p$ be an even positive integer with $p\neq 2$ and $(G,\bp)$ be a generic framework with $n$ vertices in $\ell_p^2$.
+In view of Theorem~\ref{thm:COV_test} and Theorem~\ref{thm:necessity}, what remains for Theorem~\ref{thm:main} is to prove the following sufficiency part. \begin{theorem} Let $p$ be an integer with $p>2$ and $(G,\bp)$ be a generic two-dimensional framework with $n$ vertices.
 If $G$ is redundantly 2-tree-connected, then $(G,\bp)$ has a self-stress $\omega$ such that $\rank L_{G,\omega^k}=n-a-1$ for all $k \in \{1,2\}$, where $a$ denotes the number of 2-connected components in $G$. \end{theorem}

-The proof of Theorem~\ref{thm:sugiyama} follows the same story as the argument of Connelly~\cite{connelly2005generic} and Jackson and Jord{\'a}n~\cite{jackson2005connected} for characterising global rigidity in the Euclidean plane.
-The proof consists of the following three steps: (Step 1) Prove that a graph in the target graph class can be constructed from small graphs by a sequence of simple graph operations; (Step 2) Prove that the base graphs in the above construction satisfy Theorem~\ref{thm:sugiyama}; (Step 3) Prove that each graph operation preserves the property in the statement of Theorem~\ref{thm:sugiyama}.
-Step~1 has been already studied extensively~\cite{jackson2019,dewar2022uniquely}, so we can reuse their results.
+The proof of Theorem~\ref{thm:sugiyama} follows the same story as the argument of Connelly~\cite{connelly2005generic} and Jackson and Jord{\'a}n~\cite{jackson2005connected} for characterising global rigidity in the Euclidean plane, and it consists of the following three steps: (Step 1) Prove that a graph in the target graph class can be constructed from small graphs by a sequence of simple graph operations; (Step 2) Prove that the base graphs in the above construction satisfy Theorem~\ref{thm:sugiyama}; (Step 3) Prove that each graph operation preserves the property in the statement of Theorem~\ref{thm:sugiyama}.
+Step~1 has been already studied extensively~\cite{jackson2019,dewar2024uniquely}, so we can reuse those results.
 We consider the following two graph operations.